MLCGO/MLKAPS/examples/openblas/Readme.md

-# Introduction
+# OpenBlas

 This tutorial showcases how a very simple MLKAPS experiment is setup, and will guide you through all the steps to make your own.
-The goal is to tune the number of threads for a simple outer product using OpenBLAS OpenMP.
+The goal is to tune the number of threads for a simple outer product `dger` using OpenBLAS OpenMP.

 The parameters are the following: